hnx8/DapperAid/README.md

 ```

 ## SQL direct description
-You can also describe conditional expressions and subqueries directly.
+You can describe conditional expressions and subqueries directly.
 ```cs
 using DapperAid; // uses "SqlExpr" static class